gabrielsimoes/notes/books/you-dont-know-js.md

-# You Don't Know JS
+---
+title: Notes on "You Don't Know JS" by Kyle Simpson

-Very good book for learning JS internals.
+subtitle: A great book for learning JS internals.
+date: 2018-06-07
+image: /books/you-dont-know-js.png
+tags:
+  - javascript
+  - books
+---

+# Notes on "You Don't Know JS" by Kyle Simpson

 The best way to understand and avoid language "gotchas" is by understanding what causes them.
 It's also a great book to learn how to optimize your JS programs with very little effort.

 I have written a good amount of notes over all the six books.
 Some may find these too details, some might find them too shallow.
 Either way, those notes